THE COUNCIL OF NICAEA – A Prelude to Darkness…January 2, 2013

 The First Mongol Invasion of Japan – 1274 — The Second Mongol Invasion of Japan – 1281

 The empire he left behind eventually stretched from the Eastern Coast of Asia to Germany!
 That’s larger than any single country today!
-This Mongolian legacy was inherited down the line by Kublai Khan, the grandson of Genghis, who established the Yuan Dynasty of China, and once met a guy named Marco Polo.
-Kublai Khan also decided to expand the Mongolian Empire.
-These guys meant business.
-The Mongols were basically the only ones in history to lead a successful assault on Russia in the middle of winter!
-So naturally they figured those islands off the coast of Korea shouldn’t be too much trouble, right?
+This Mongolian legacy was inherited down the line by Kublai Khan, the grandson of Genghis, who established what is known as the Yuan Dynasty of China.
+He also once met a guy named Marco Polo (for more on him check out my book “The Age of Exploration: Totally Getting Lost”).

 Meanwhile, in Japan…

 Around this same time, Feudal Japan was an interesting place to say the least.
 The only way I can think to describe it is a mix between the Wild West and a classic Akira Kurosawa movie.
 For much of its history, Japan was at war, with itself.
 Originally established as a government that closely resembled the Chinese, the Japanese soon began to culturally differentiate themselves from their neighbors across the bay, during the Heian period.